seandjones92/Aria-Config-Docker-Lab/README.md

 ./build-containers.sh vRA_SaltStack_Config-8.13.0.4-1.el9_Installer.tar.gz
 ```

-Once the containers are built navigate to the `salt-lab` directory and set the desired postgres credentials in `compose.yaml`, and set the desired redis password in `redis/redis.conf`.
-With the credentials for the DB and cache set and known, run the `save_creds.sh` script and provide the credentials.
-The user name for redis is "default".
-This will create the `raas/raas.seconf` file that the raas process needs to authenticate to the postgres and redis services.
+Once the containers are built go to the `salt-lab` directory and run `docker compose up -d`.
+It will take about 2 minutes for everything to initialize within the containers.
+Subsequent restarts are much faster as first time bootstrapping does not need to be done.

-Once the `save_creds.sh` script completes you can bring the lab up with `docker compose up -d` and access it at [localhost:8080](http://localhost:8080).
-Note that there are no certificates applied to any of the components deployed here.
+To reset your lab to a "like new" state use the `reset.sh` script in `salt-lab`.

 ## To-Do